An Education For Life

 As a College we constantly evaluate our programs and practices in order to continue identifying and creating the most powerful learning opportunities for our students.
 A product of this continual assessment was the introduction of a new model for professional learning.
 Our teachers work in small collaborative learning teams to identify improvements across all areas of student learning.
 Many are also involved in courses and research projects with local, national and international educational institutions such as the University of Melbourne, Australian Council for Educational Research (ACER), and Harvard University.

-In 2018 we invited our parents to join internationally renowned Harvard Researcher, Ron Ritchhart, for a night of insight into how they could make a positive difference in their child’s learning and their capacity to think.
+We invited our parents to join internationally renowned Harvard Researcher, Ron Ritchhart, for a night of insight into how they could make a positive difference in their child’s learning and their capacity to think.